-A few months back I read a review of this book “Nine Lives” by William Dalrymple, I picked up a copy on my next visit to Landmark store.
-Over the next week or so, I finished reading the book, but what an impact this book made on me.
+A few months back I read a review of the book “Nine Lives” by William Dalrymple, I picked up a copy on my recent visit to the Landmark store.
+Over the next week or so, I finished reading the book; what an impact this book made on me.
 I was thinking about it for weeks now, so I got delayed in doing this post.

 Overall, a must-read book.
 I was exposed to the various faiths that are being practised in our modern India.